PRESENTED BY SCNS MOTORS

 FL2K ROLL RACE AT BRADENTON MOTORSPORTS PARK

 The Roll Race Invitational is back for 2020!
-We have kept the field at 125 cars and that means the money up for grabs will be a whopping $12,000 total payout -- including payouts for runners up -- making this the highest payout for a roll race event in the country!
+We capped the field at 100 cars and the money up for grabs will be a whopping $12,000 total payout -- including payouts for runners up -- making this the highest payout for a roll race event in the country!
 Due to the limit on entries and the high payout, the event is sure to fill up fast.
 Do not miss out!
-Registration opens on Friday, June 26.
+Registration is now open!

 Bradenton Motorsports Park